wagtail/bakerydemo/readme.md

 - [Vagrant](#setup-with-vagrant)
 - [Docker](#setup-with-docker)

-If you want to see what Wagtail is all about, we suggest trying it out locally in a virtual environment: [Setup with venv](#setup-with-venv).
+If you want to see what Wagtail is all about, we suggest trying it out locally in a virtual environment.
+See [Setup with venv](#setup-with-venv).

-If you're new to Python and/or Django, we suggest you run this project on a Virtual Machine using [Docker](#setup-with-docker) or [Vagrant](#setup-with-vagrant) (whichever you're most comfortable with).
+If you're new to Python and/or Django, we suggest you run this project on a virtual machine using [Docker](#setup-with-docker) or [Vagrant](#setup-with-vagrant) (whichever you're most comfortable with).
 Both Vagrant and Docker will help resolve common software dependency issues.

 ## Setup with Vagrant